castrollucas/Gym_System/README.md

 ## This is our first project in Java!!
-  Me and my old high school friend cheanged our carrer to programming beacause bouth of us loving make code to transforme people's life!!!
+  Me and my old high school friend changed our career to programming because both of us loving make code to transform people's life!!!

-  This it´s our first project, It's a GYM basic system, with a complet CRUD.
+  This it´s our first project, It's a GYM basic system, with a complete CRUD.
   This program contains the features of